SloMo-Fast: Slow-Momentum and Fast-Adaptive Teachers for Source-Free Continual Test-Time Adaptation: Abstract

 \section{Abstract}

 Continual Test-Time Adaptation (CTTA) is crucial for deploying models in real-world applications with unseen, evolving target domains.
 Existing CTTA methods, however, often rely on source data or prototypes, limiting their applicability in privacy-sensitive and resource-constrained settings.
-Additionally, these methods suffer from long-term forgetting, which degrades performance on previously encountered domains as target domains shift.
-To address these challenges, we propose SloMo-Fast, a source-free, dual-teacher CTTA framework designed for enhanced adaptability and generalization.
+Although several methods attempt to mitigate catastrophic forgetting, they often fail to preserve long-term domain-specific knowledge across many domain shifts.
+Moreover, their relatively slow adaptation rates during domain transitions can cause error accumulation, allowing mistakes to propagate before effective adaptation occurs.
+To address these challenges, we propose SloMo-Fast, a source-free, dual-teacher CTTA framework designed for enhanced quick adaptability and generalization.
 It includes two complementary teachers: the Slow-Teacher, which exhibits slow forgetting and retains long-term knowledge of previously encountered domains to ensure robust generalization, and the Fast-Teacher rapidly adapts to new domains while accumulating and integrating knowledge across them.
 This framework preserves knowledge of past domains and adapts efficiently to new ones.
-We also introduce Cyclic Test-Time Adaptation (Cyclic-TTA), a novel CTTA benchmark that simulates recurring domain shifts.
-Our extensive experiments show that SloMo-Fast consistently outperforms state-of-the-art methods across Cyclic-TTA along with ten other CTTA settings, highlighting its ability to both adapt and generalize across evolving and revisited domains.
+Our extensive experiments show that SloMo-Fast consistently outperforms state-of-the-art methods across Cyclic Test-Time Adaptation (Cyclic-TTA), a CTTA benchmark that simulates recurring domain shifts, along with ten other CTTA settings, highlighting its ability to both adapt and generalize across evolving, revisited domains.